hwangyong753/NADE/readme.md

 $ cd model
 $ python Run.py
 ```
+## Datasets
+We provide experiments on real-world datasets:
+- Los Angeles (LA) and San Diego (SD) climate data
+- NOAA temperature data

+See the `data/` directory for more details.

 ## Citation
 If you use this code in your research, please cite our paper: